 Over the past three decades, China has experienced dramatic changes that have produced astounding effects: an average growth rate of 10 percent; improved living conditions in low-income areas for millions; over half a billion people lifted out of poverty; and rising to become the world’s largest exporter.
 It’s a unique and remarkable development success story.

 Yet it is time to reconsider whether that export- and investment-led growth model will serve China and the world well over the next decade.
-2012 is a year of transition in China.
 Its structural challenges occur in a current international context of slowing growth and weakening confidence.
 Although already serving as an engine of growth, can China avoid the middle income trap and continue to grow rapidly over the next two decades and beyond?
 In the next 15 to 20 years, China will strive to join the ranks of the world’s high-income countries but what will it take to get there – to build on China’s considerable strengths, capitalize on external opportunities, and manage the potential hazards, risks, and vulnerabilities?

 And – perhaps the most important question: How can China best draw on the talents, energy, and creativity of its people?
 In the next five years, more people will be leaving the Chinese workforce than joining it.
 How can policymakers ensure that the Chinese people can adapt, innovate, and play an active role in the healthy and positive process of change?